Sh3llcod3/Easyparse/README.md

 ## Error handling

-There isn't any code to demonstrate here, but Easyparse should be able to catch these types of common errors, regardless of whether the long or short form has been supplied, or different forms have been mixed:
+Easyparse should be able to catch these types of common errors, regardless of whether the long or short form has been supplied, or different forms have been mixed:

-[x] Duplicate arguments
+- Duplicate arguments
-[x] Invalid arguments
+- Invalid arguments
-[x] No values passed where required
+- No values passed where required
-[x] Invalid argument type
+- Invalid argument type

 Let's see a few cases of these.